 - pain in the leg when you apply weight on that leg

 People with arthritis may experience chronic pain and pain when walking.
 If you fall or have an accident involving your leg and you develop swelling or pain in your hip, seek medical attention immediately.
-These are signs that a fracture may be present.
+These symptoms might mean you have a fracture.
 An untreated fracture can cause serious complications.